gura-conf/gura/README.md

 - [Licence](#licence)

-## Motivation
+## Motivation and objectives

 Gura was born from the need to have a configuration language that is human readable without falling into the unnecessary complexity of the most popular formats such as YAML.
-You can access [the specifications][specs] directly or read on to understand the motivation for a new configuration language.
+You can access the specifications [document][specs] or [page][specs-site] directly, or read on to understand the motivation for a new configuration language.

 ### Differences with YAML